Arlo has better features than Blink cameras, but you’ll pay a lot extra for the privilege

 Arlo equipment price

-All but one of Arlo’s eight current camera models cost well over $100.
-And Arlo’s more advanced cameras, like the Ultra 2, cost much more than a Benjamin.
+All but two of Arlo’s six current camera models cost well over $100.
+And Arlo’s more advanced cameras, like the Ultra 2 or the Pro 5S 2K, cost much more than a Benjamin.

 Arlo cloud storage subscription pricing